Blockchain: A solution-based technology

 What is Blockchain?

 There are two types of Blockchains: Public and private Blockchain.
-A public Blockchain is called permissionless Blockchain, while the private Blockchain is permissible.
-Examples of public Blockchains are Bitcoin, Ethereum, EOS, and etcetera, while private Blockchain includes Hyperledger, Ripple, among others.
+A public Blockchain is called permissionless (XYM), while a private Blockchain is permissible.
+Examples of public (XYM) are Bitcoin, Ethereum, EOS, and etcetera, while private Blockchain includes Hyperledger, Ripple, among others.
 In any case, the two types of Blockchain have almost the same functionalities but differ in architecture, application, privacy, and access management.

 Blockchain has the following technologies, among others: